kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 		- Gregor.
 The other beastment don't have names.
 		- We lied and sent them north to look for more recruits.
 		- Bulky guard at the door is a beastman, trying to wear armor, a statue.
+- Temple
+	- No one in the main room.Statues of the 10 gods all smashed, older set of the gods, not the newer ones.
+	- Upper floor - it's been ransacked and looted, Ria and I looked through the papers.
+Found a journal, civil war for the last 10 years, Barca stayed neutral with the Rexum/the rebels in the south, which meant no one came to their aid vs the beastmen.
+	- Chanting coming down from the basement.
+	-